 Cypress holds a 100% interest in the 2,700 acre (35 association placer and lode claims) Dean Project located in the heart of the Clayton Valley lithium production and exploration area of Esmeralda County, Nevada.
 The Company's Dean Project is located to the immediate east of the Albemarle Silver Peak Lithium Mine with Cypress' Glory Project on its south boundary and Pure Energy Minerals project on its southwest boundary.

 Cypress' highly prospective Dean property is located within 200 meters east of producing lithium brine wells belonging to the Silver Peak Mine operated by Albemarle (NYSE: ALB).
 The Dean property is tied onto the immediate north of Cypress' Glory Project and abuts the northern resource area of Pure Energy Minerals project.
 The Pure Energy potential production wells SPD 9, CV1, CV3 are located 500 meters from the southwest area of Cypress' Dean Project.

 Cypress' Dean Project includes an exposure known as Angel Island, one of several isolated exposures of highly deformed and metamorphosed rocks of Cambrian age that are surrounded by basin fill evaporite rocks herein referred to as "claystone".
 This mineralized non-hectorite claystone is not well understood in terms of age but are part of the recent basin fill evaporite rocks of the Clayton Valley based on work completed by the USGS and other research geologists.

-Cypress has compiled and reviewed available geological data relating to Cypress' Dean property.
+In the fall of 2016, Cypress compiled and reviewed available geological data relating to Cypress' Dean property.
 The data appeared to indicate favorable lithium brine exploration targets on the property.
-Several targets exist on the Dean property which include the discovery of extensive outcropping of altered green lithium-rich claystone and the presence of paleo hot spring vents leading Cypress to believe that additional lithium bearing brine aquifers could be localized at the water table below the highly mineralized claystone.
+Several targets existed on the Dean property which include the discovery of extensive outcropping of altered green lithium-rich claystone and the presence of paleo hot spring vents leading Cypress to believe that additional lithium bearing brine aquifers could be localized at the water table below the highly mineralized claystone.
 These lithium-rich claystone exposures are believed to represent uplifted portions of the lake bed stratigraphy within which the lithium brines of the Clayton Valley basin are found and produced from.